The Big Send-off: Scalable and Performant Collectives for Deep Learning: Current State of Communication Libraries

-Next, we examine reduce-scatter performance.
-As shown in Figure~\ref{fig:reduce-scatter-cpu}, Cray MPICH (orange) performs significantly worse than RCCL (green).
+Moreover, for collectives that require computation, such as reduce-scatters and all-reduces, Cray-MPICH suffers from another performance bottleneck -- it performs the reduction operations on the CPU instead of offloading them to the GPU.
+This introduces significant computational overheads, as shown in Figure~\ref{fig:reduce-scatter-cpu}.
+Cray-MPICH (orange) performs significantly worse than RCCL (green).
 Notably, this performance gap is far greater than the $4\times$ difference observed earlier for all-gather in Figure~\ref{fig:rccl-better}.
-While the NIC underutilization issue outlined in the previous subsection still persists for Cray-MPICH Reduce-scatters, it alone cannot explain this performance disparity.
-We hypothesize that this disparity stems from the way reduction computations are scheduled in the two libraries.
-Cray MPICH performs the reduction operations required for reduce-scatter on the CPU, introducing significant computational overheads for large messages.
-In contrast, RCCL efficiently performs these operations by offloading them to the GPUs, leveraging their parallel processing capabilities.

-To test this hypothesis, we manually implemented the reduce-scatter operation using Cray MPICH point-to-point sends and receives, while scheduling the reduction operations on the GPU via a HIP vector-addition kernel.
-As shown in Figure~\ref{fig:reduce-scatter-cpu}, our implementation (blue line) achieves performance that is several times faster than Cray MPICH's native reduce-scatter, further supporting our hypothesis.
+\observe{issue-cray-mpich}{Cray-MPICH severely underutilizes available network (NIC) and computational (GPU) resources.
+It routes all network traffic through a single NIC, and performs reduction operations on the CPU, instead of offloading them to the GPU.}

-\observe{exp:cpu-compute}{Cray MPICH's CPU-based reduction operations in reduce-scatter introduce significant overhead, which in combination with the NIC underutilization issue, results in a 10-15x performance gap compared to RCCL's GPU-accelerated reductions.}
+While the NIC underutilization issue outlined previously still persists for Cray-MPICH reduce-scatter operations, it alone cannot explain this performance disparity.
+We hypothesize that this disparity stems from Cray-MPICH's choice to perform reductions on the CPU instead of the more powerful GPUs.
+To validate this, we manually implemented the reduce-scatter operation using MPI point-to-point primitives and a GPU vector reduction kernel.
+As shown in Figure~\ref{fig:reduce-scatter-cpu}, our implementation (blue line) achieves performance that is several times faster than Cray-MPICH's native reduce-scatter, further supporting our hypothesis.